Gidney & Company, P.A., CPAs

 Info

 You may be impacted by Foreign Investment in Real Property Tax Act and Withholding Requirements (FIRPTA) whether you are the buyer or seller of US real estate.
-FIRPTA requires any person acquiring real property to collect a withholding tax equal to 10% of the gross sales price from a foreign seller and forward those funds to the IRS within 20 days of the closing.
-To properly forward those funds the buyer and seller must have or obtain a United States taxpayer identification number.
-Additionally, if the seller determines that the actual tax owed is less than this 10% amount to be withheld, the seller can submit a request to the US IRS (Form 8288) that only a lesser amount be withheld.
-IRS application for reduction of withholding must be filed before the transaction closing.
+FIRPTA requires any person acquiring real property to collect a withholding tax equal to 15% of the gross sales price from a foreign seller and remit those funds to the IRS within 20 days of the closing.
+To properly remit those funds, the buyer and seller must have or apply for a United States taxpayer identification number.
+Additionally, if the seller determines that the actual tax owed is less than the 15% amount to be withheld, the seller can submit a request to the IRS (Form 8288-B) that only a lesser amount be withheld.
+IRS application for reduction of withholding must be filed on or before the transaction closing date.

-Without IRS permission, the 10% must be withheld regardless of the amount of tax due.
+Without IRS permission, the 15% (or 10% in specific situations) rules of the Sales Price, must be withheld regardless of the amount of tax due.
 These amounts must be paid over to the IRS within 20 days of the transfer, unless a timely filed application to reduce or eliminate withholding tax has been filed.
 If the funds are not paid over timely there a hefty penalties assessed.

-A trust account holds the 10% funds until the trustee receive an IRS certificate of determination.
+An Escrow/trust account holds the 10% or new 15% funds until the trustee receive an IRS certificate of Determination Letter.

-If the application is filed the 10% withheld tax is still withheld at the closing and is deposited in a trust account until a determination letter is received.
+If the application is filed the 10% or new rules 15% withheld tax is still withheld at the closing and is deposited in a trust account until a determination letter is received.
 The application suspends the payment of tax until a certificate is received; normally takes 2 to 6 months to receive a determination letter.

 The FIRPTA tax withheld does not eliminate the sellers’ obligation to file a US tax return.
 The withholding agent must report the details of the transaction on an IRS forms.

-The Buyer is required to have or obtain a US Identification number to assist in seller’s application
+The Buyerand Seller is required to have or obtain a US Identification number (ITIN) and our office can assist in the application process.

 Buyers and sellers alike should retain both their initial purchase and subsequent closing documents as well receipts for any improvements or additions to the property.
 Additionally, all tax returns filed relating to properties or other investments here in the United States should be maintained to determine the current profit/loss to calculate tax due.